alikagupta/BSE_Portfolio_2025/index.md

 Next, I hope to place all of this onto the knee compression sleeve and change the thresholds for the flex sensor and accelerometer so the beeping is as precise as possible.
 I hope to perform linear regression to get the values of the angles from the flex sensor instead of just the regular flex sensor output, which is usually in the 1000s.
 How I place the accelerometer will also define what the if statement for when the knee is turning inward looks like.

-# Starter Project

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CEAYpI-ZN_E?si=CcBUxAGMJ-E9xZPf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-**Description:**
-My starter project was the Retro Arcade Console.
-It is a roughly hand-sized gaming console with 5 vintage games, brightness and sound settings, and 6 buttons: one for each direction, one for exiting, and one for selecting.
-I first soldered all the components, then I put the battery pack on part of the casing, and lastly, I assembled the casing.
-It was pretty straightforward and a fun way for me to revive my soldering skills.
-I didn't face any large challenges making this.

-**Next Steps:**
-Next, I will be moving on to my intensive project: the knee rehabilitation device.
-This project taught me how to use a multimeter to test for short circuits, which will be very helpful as I move on to my larger, more complex project.

 # Schematics

 ![picture of circuit](Milestone1_circut.png)